Click to Navigate this post

 Even more powerful is its ability like many other varieties of mushrooms to improve the immune system and battle infections.

-This is largely due in part to a polysaccharide called Lentinan.
+This due in part to a polysaccharide called Lentinan.

 It does this by blocking the growth of lipids in liver tissue.